Fire and Desire: Fire and Desire (2018–2020)

-Initial Breakup (2020)
+Break up (2020)

 In late 2019, Rose got involved in a romance storyline with Otis.
 Rose agreed to go on a Valentine's Day date with Otis on the February 14, 2020 episode of SmackDown, but Dolph Ziggler appeared in Otis's place during the date, which resulted in a romance between Rose and Ziggler.
 The storyline then evolved into a love triangle involving a feud between Otis and Ziggler over Rose.
 It was revealed on the April 3 episode of SmackDown that Deville was working with Ziggler to keep Otis from Rose, thus marking the breakup of Fire and Desire.
 On April 5 at WrestleMania 36, Rose interfered during a match between Otis and Ziggler by attacking Deville, who was at ringside, and Ziggler, which helped Otis score the victory.

 This resulted in a feud between Rose and Deville, during which Deville branded her selfish out of jealousy and attacked her, vowing to "ruin her life".
 Deville would cost Rose, a Money in the Bank qualifying match against Carmella on the May 1 episode of SmackDown.
 This led to a match between Rose and Deville on the May 8 SmackDown, which Deville won.
 On the May 22 episode of SmackDown, Rose and Otis were defeated by Deville and Ziggler in a tag team match.
 On the August 14 edition of SmackDown, Rose challenged Deville to a Hair vs. Hair match at SummerSlam, which the latter accepted.
 A week later, the stipulation was changed to a Loser Leaves WWE match.
 On August 23, Deville lost to Rose at SummerSlam, thus forcing Deville to (kayfabe) leave WWE.